Fast and Reliable Continuous Integration at Scale Using Resilio Platform & Jenkins for Global CI/CD

 7) On the Jon Scheduler step we’ll specify that this job will run manually (later on we’ll configure that this job will be initiated by Jenkins).
 When done click Next.
 On the next step we will leave the defaults as is, and go ahead to review the job summary and save it.

-8) Now, since we want Jenkins to initiate the job we have just configured, we will create an API token which will allow Jenkins to communicate with Resilio Connect Management Console.
+8) Now, since we want Jenkins to initiate the job we have just configured, we will create an API token which will allow Jenkins to communicate with Resilio Platform Management Console.
 To do so, we will configure a new API token on the API Administration page.

 9) On the API Administration page click on Create New Token button and specify a name for the token, then click the Save button to save.